smallcloudai/refact-vscode/README.md

 - **Efficient Inference:** The Enterprise version supports paged attention and continuous batching, supporting up to 50 engineers per GPU for code completion.
 - **Priority Support:** Our engineers are always available to assist you at every stage, from setup to fine-tuning and beyond.

-To get a 3-month free trial for your team, just fill out the form on [our website](https://refact.ai/enterprise/?utm_source=vscode&utm_medium=marketplace&utm_campaign=enterprise).
+**To get a 3-month free trial** for your team, just fill out the form on [our website](https://refact.ai/enterprise/?utm_source=vscode&utm_medium=marketplace&utm_campaign=enterprise).
 We'll reach out with more details!

+## Check Out How Easy Refact.ai Is to Use

+### Boost coding productivity with fine-tuned auto-completions
+### Get the answer to your question in the embedded Chat
+### Just highlight part of the code and ask Toolbox to explain it
+### Ask Toolbox to shorten your code

 ## Join Our Discord Community